vlingo/xoom-examples/vlingo-http-frontservice/README.md

 # vlingo-http-frontservice

 This is an example service that manages users with profiles.
 This service collaborates with the `vlingo-http-backservice` to retrieve private tokens for the given user public token.
+When the private token has been generated, it is communicated from the `vlingo-http-backservice` to the `vlingo-http-frontservice` by means of _*Server-Sent Events (SSE)*._

 ![How the frontservice and back service work together.](./HTTP-SSE.png)

-How the frontservice and back service work together.
+   *_How the frontservice and back service work together._*

 You should run the `vlingo-http-backservice` first and then start the `vlingo-http-frontservice`.